XXL (Mylène Farmer song): Lyrics and music

 "XXL" can be interpreted as a feminist song, in which Farmer expresses women's need of love, in the form of a prayer.
 For the first time, the message of her song is not universal, since it is exclusively for women.
 She evokes all kinds of women: bourgeois, homeless, romantic, pessimistic, feminists, anti-abortion, great ladies, prostitutes, transsexuals, celebrities, women who are suffering or not from the AIDS virus.
 The name of the song is a reference to the largest size of ready-to-wear clothes in the United-States.
-Unlike the most of the songs lyrics written by Farmer, which tend to be cryptic and loaded with literary references, those of "XXL" are relatively straightforward and easy to understand.
+Unlike most of the songs lyrics written by Farmer, which tend to be cryptic and loaded with literary references, those of "XXL" are relatively straightforward and easy to understand.

 The song has a rock sound with riffs by guitarist Jeff Dahlgren, "electric guitars are ultra-present, the rhythm is more aggressive".
 As its very outset, the track has a strong driving rhythm.